The phenomenological perspective on leadership

 What if our organisations are the best of many worlds and we have nevertheless reached an impasse?

-Evolution suggests a new perspective.
-It stops looking in the past for the causes of our problems.
+Phenomenology is a new perspective that stops analyzing the past for the causes of our problems.
 It also stops “constructing” the future, the focus of mainstream coaching and consulting.
-We look at what the here and now tell us.
+We look at what the here and now show us.
 The phenomenological perspective is what we call this mode.
 It gives access to creative intelligence and the effortless power of the moment.
 And it ceases to fight against what is.

 The world seems dominated by the idea that you can make your reality and change your life according to your design.
-This view is increasingly proving to be an illusion.
-Today’s changes and challenges require leaders to be more in touch with themselves, follow their inner calling, perceive themselves more intuitively and act on how they really are.
+That view is increasingly proving to be an illusion.
+This requires leaders to be more in touch with themselves, follow their inner calling, perceive themselves more intuitively and act on how they really are.
 That can be difficult for many.
 But anything you overlook (and with our humanity, that is inevitable) comes back to you, without exception.
 If we listen closely, we can hear a cry worldwide for this way of living, working and deciding.

-In a collective sense, we can see it in the form of refugee movements; in a personal sense, in the cases of burnout, overloaded work schedules and empty relationships; in an organisational sense, in the form of conflicts, crises and market losses.
+In a collective sense, we can see it in universal turmoil and uncertainty; in a personal sense, in the cases of burnout, overloaded work schedules and empty relationships; in an organisational sense, in the form of conflicts, crises and market losses.

 ‘It is the reality that liberates, not your effort to be free.’